dongli/data-translators/notes/prepbufr_notes.md

   rejected but with a value of 9 or 15.
 Applies to temperature.
 (Note: Prior to 12/04/2007 this case received quality marker 8.)

+% - NAM and GFS/GDAS GSI analyses only: Observations normally used by the analysis when their quality marker is < 4 (based on their report type and variable) will be MONITORED  (but NOT USED) by the analysis when their quality marker is 9 or 15.
+(Observations with quality marker 4-8, 10-14 will NOT be monitored nor used by the analysis.)
+(Note: Non-GSI analyses currently do not use any observations with quality marker > 3, as they are not set up to monitor observations.)

 ## Observation program codes

 - 0: Reserved.